For students

 Metronome: on the big beat

-Play with the metronome beating once per measure, or even once every two measures for fast tempos.
-Start slow and increase gradually as accuracy allows.
+Play with the metronome beating the biggest possible beat — once per measure or even once every two measures for fast tempos.
+Start at the speed where you can play with 100% accuracy and gradually increase.

 #17